 Our curriculum also includes the social aspects that are essential for lifelong learning, personal growth and development of independence.

-Yohden Primary School prides itself in being very inclusive and will endeavour to support every child regardless of their level of need.
-All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
+Yohden Primary School prides itself on being inclusive and will endeavour to support every child regardless of their level of need.
+All pupils follow the National Curriculum, or EYFS curriculum if in reception, at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.

 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this:

 - Ensure that all pupils have access to the school curriculum and all school activities.

 - Help all pupils achieve to the best of their abilities, despite any difficulty or disability they may have.

 - Ensure that teaching staff are aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.

 - Pupils to gain in confidence and improve their self-esteem.

 - To work in partnership with parents/ carers, pupils and relevant external agencies in order to provide for children’s special educational needs and disabilities.